Watthana65022128/inventory-track-api/INITIAL.md.md

 ## Critical Business Rules to Implement

+1. PR must be APPROVED before creating PO
+2. PR Creator can only edit when status = DRAFT
+3. PO must reference an APPROVED PR
-1. PO Creator cannot approve their own PO
+4. PO Creator cannot approve their own PO
-2. Cannot cancel PO if GR already created
+5. Cannot cancel PO if GR already created
 3. Cannot receive more quantity than ordered
 4. Stock balance cannot be negative
 5. All stock updates must be in transactions